 Is Tapioca Pearls Gluten Free?

-What exactly is tapioca pearls?
+Before we can answer the question does tapioca have gluten we have to answer what exactly is tapioca pearls?
 Tapioca pearls are chewy balls of dough (really delicious) made from tapioca starch which is extracted from the cassava root.
 We have a full article on what cassava root is that you can read here.

 Since cassava root is a vegetable and naturally does not contain gluten, at least in its most natural form, those that have gluten allergies are safe to consume this.
 Keep in mind though you’d have to be careful of cross contamination.